-Our next CAG meeting will take place on February 18, 2020 to discuss which alternatives to carry forward to the third public meeting.
+Our fourth CAG meeting took place on February 18, 2020 to discuss which alternatives to carry forward to the third public meeting.

 The Illinois Department of Transportation is conducting a preliminary engineering and environmental study that considers improvements to IL 43 (Harlem Avenue) between 63rd Street and 65th Street, which could include grade separation of the BRC railroad crossings at 63rd Street and/or 65th Street.